ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-18/mzn-intro.md

     - mathematical modelling
     - mathematical programming
 contentType: "tutorial"
-callToActionText: "Have you got a scheduling or logistics problem that would be helped by a knowledge of modelling and solving technologies?
-We'd love to hear about it, so fill in the form below with some details.
-We are adept at backend solving, and more importantly, integrating the solutions into your workflow."
+callToActionText: "Do you have a scheduling or logistics problem that could be improved by a deeper knowledge of modelling and solving technologies?
+We are experts at solving difficult optimisation problems, and more importantly, integrating the solutions into existing workflows.
+Interested in talking further?
+Fill in the form below with some details and we'll get back to you as soon as possible."
 hideCallToAction: false
 ---